-\If previously didn't qualify as an SRC, qualifying in a subsequent year requires falling below lower thresholds for revenue/public float.
+If previously didn't qualify as an SRC, qualifying in a subsequent year requires falling below lower thresholds for revenue/public float.
+Refer to the Cooley Filer Status Determination Flowchart or contact your Cooley team to assist with this analysis.